taimoorkhan-nlp/latent_dirichlet_allocation/README.md

 - Execute the main notebook `[LDA-collapsed-gibbs-sampling.ipynb](https://github.com/taimoorkhan-nlp/latent_dirichlet_allocation/blob/master/LDA-collapsed-gibbs-sampling.ipynb) to get results

 ## Sample input and output

+### Input
--The input can be any text to explore.
+The input can be any text to explore.
 For demonstration purposes, we use BBC news article headlines as sample documents.
 Below are 10 example headlines taken from the dataset, which can be found in the file [data/input.csv](https://github.com/taimoorkhan-nlp/latent_dirichlet_allocation/blob/master/data/input.csv)

 | Headlines |
 |--------------------------|